revisit-studies/reVISit-studies.github.io/tutorials.md

 reVISit is inherently a serverless program.
 Because of this, we set up a storage engine in order to store the data that is gathered from users as they move through the study.
 While you can test the program locally without any storage, you will need to set up some sort of storage in order for users that are interacting with the study so that the data can be gathered.
 Our intention is that those who create the study have full control over the data that is generated by participants -- no data is ever linked back to the reVISit repository or those who have contributed to its creation.

-<a href="https://firebase.google.com/" target="_blank" >Firebase</a> is an app development platform that has extremely useful tools such as storage and real-time synchonization.
+<a href="https://firebase.google.com/" target="_blank" >Firebase</a> is an app development platform that has extremely useful tools such as storage and real-time synchronization.
 With Firebase alone, a study creator can capture all data from participants and then export that data for further analysis.
 In what follows, there are two main products we will be using: the Firestore database and Firebase's storage product.

 ### Create a Firebase Project